Logo

 5

 Avoid memes for karma farming.
-Anti-bot filters flag accounts with 90%+ meme-sub karma.
+Anti-bot filters flag accounts whose karma comes almost entirely from meme subs.

 6